 In general, for Permanent Civil Service positions, you will need to file an application, show that you meet the minimum qualifications as defined by the job announcement, and then go through an examination process.

 When a department needs to fill a vacancy that is covered by the civil service process, but no applicant pool of eligible employees is available, departments are allowed to hire Provisional (or temporary) employees.
 Provisional employees may not receive the same benefits as permanent employees and they may be "bumped" or laid off in favor of a permanent employee.

-In order for a provisional appointee to be able to retained his or her job, he or she must apply to compete for a permanent civil service appointment when when the job announcement is issued.
+In order for a provisional appointee to be able to retain his or her job, he or she must apply to compete for a permanent civil service appointment when the job announcement is issued.
 They then must go through the permanent civil service job application process (explained above) in order to become a Permanent employee.
 Provisional employees are not guaranteed permanent selection.

 - Exempt (Permanent Exempt or Temporary Exempt)

 A job in this category is exempt from the Permanent civil service process described above.
 An exemption is granted for a variety of reasons, but usually because of the level of the position (e.g., department head), because the duties are highly specialized (e.g., confidential secretary to a department head), or because the process by which the person achieved that particular classification constitutes a sufficient test (e.g., attorney, doctor).